Apple Store: Origins

-Jobs believed the Apple retail program needed to fundamentally change the relationship to the customer, and provide more control over the presentation of Apple products and the Apple brand message.
+Jobs believed the Apple retail program needed to fundamentally change the relationship to the customer, and provide more control over the presentation of Apple products and the brand.
 Jobs recognized the limitations of third-party retailing and began investigating options to change the model.

 In 1999, Jobs personally recruited Millard Drexler, former CEO of Gap Inc., to serve on Apple's board of directors.
-Apple then hired Allen Moyer, a former Walt Disney Imagineering executive, as head of real estate and construction.
+Apple then hired Allen Moyer, a former Walt Disney Imagineering executive, to lead real estate and construction for the retail program.
 In 2000, Apple hired Ron Johnson, vice president of merchandising at Target, to serve as Apple's senior vice president of retail operations.

-The retail and development teams, headed by Moyer, began constructing a series of mock-up Apple Stores inside a secured warehouse in Cupertino.
-Jobs reportedly collaborated with Johnson, architect Art Gensler, and design firm Eight Inc. on the final design.
+The retail and development teams, headed by Moyer, began constructing a series of mock-up Apple Stores inside a secured warehouse in Cupertino to test different layouts and design concepts.
+Jobs collaborated with Johnson, architect Art Gensler, and design firm Eight Inc. in developing the final store design.
 Gensler's firm was retained to design the first 100 Apple Store locations.